Louis de Gruuthuse: Councillor

-After the war Loys became a trusted councillor and was sufficiently trusted to arrange the wedding between Charles de Charolais, the duke's son and Margaret of York, sister to the king of England.
+After the war Louis became a trusted Councillor and was sufficiently trusted to arrange the wedding between Charles de Charolais, the duke's son and Margaret of York, sister to the king of England.
 In 1454 he was present at the Feast of the Pheasant in Lille.
 In 1455 he himself married Margaretha, lady of Borssele, of the most prominent noble family of Zeeland, related to the Scottish and French royal families and to the dukes of Burgundy.
 They had several children.
 Their first son, Jean V, was born in 1458.

 In 1461 Loys was made a Knight of the Order of the Golden Fleece.
 He now bore the titles of "Siege (=lord) de Bruges", prince of Steenhuijse, lord of Avelghem, Haamstede, Oostkamp, Beveren, Thielt-ten-Hove and Spiere.

 Between 1463 and 1477 he held the position of lieutenant-general (or stadtholder) in The Hague as the duke's highest official in the provinces of Holland, Zeeland and Frisia (though the latter was at that time not part of the Burgundian territories).
 During the winter of 1470–1471 Gruuthuse hosted King Edward IV, an exile from the Wars of the Roses.
-In return Edward later gave Gruuthuse the hereditary title of Earl of Winchester, a very exceptional honour for a non-Englishman.
+In return Edward later gave Gruuthuse the hereditary title of Earl of Winchester, a very exceptional honor for a non-Englishman.

 Under Charles the Bold

 Charles de Charolais, later to be known as Charles the Bold or the Rash (1433–1477), succeeded his father in 1467.
 Gruuthuse became his trusted councillor as well.
 After the duke's untimely death on the battlefield at the gates of Nancy he also took care of Charles' daughter Mary of Burgundy, also known as Maria the Rich.

 Grateful for his support in the difficult times after her father's death she appointed him chamberlain to her young son Philip.
 Maria died at the age of 25 in 1482 after a tragic fall from her horse and her husband, the ambitious Maximilian I of Habsburg (1459–1519), soon clashed with the nobility and cities in Flanders as he tried to increase his power at their cost.

-Gruuthuse more than once came into serious conflict with the father of his protégé, the boy that was to become Duke Philip I of Castile the Handsome (1478–1506) and this has seriously clouded the last years of his life.
-Louis of Gruuthuse died on 24 November 1492 in his palace at Bruges.
+Gruuthuse more than once came into serious conflict with the father of his Protegé, the boy that was to become Duke Philip I of Castile the Handsome (1478–1506) and this has seriously clouded the last years of his life.
+Louis de Gruuthuse died on 24 November 1492 in his palace at Bruges.
 It is said that a great thunderstorm raged over the city at the time of his burial.